valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-backend-libraries.md

 * **Security smoke test is now available**

-  There now exists a way to quickly check if all REST API endpoints are properly secured using the new `SecuritySmokeIntegrationTest`.
+  A new test class is made available to quickly check if all REST API endpoints apply some form of security using the new `SecuritySmokeIntegrationTest`.
 More information [here](/extending-valtimo/test-utils-common/security-testing.md).

 * **New feature2**